Description

 Java Demos

 Make sure there is a working microphone connected to your device.
-From the root of the repository, run the following command from the terminal:
+Then invoke the following commands from the terminal:

 The engine starts processing the audio input from the microphone in realtime and outputs to the terminal when it detects